 Many Android phones support wireless charging, usually via the Qi wireless standard.
 The big OEMs do make high-quality chargers to go with their phones, but there are also great 9and usually cheaper alternatives from third-party manufacturers.
 You don’t always need to spend big bucks on a charger that carries the same logo as your smartphone.
-There are stacks of wireless chargers available at a good price, plus super high quality ones as well.
 Here are some of the best wireless chargers around.

-This Qi compatible charger can be propped up like a stand for your phone, so you can watch videos while juicing up quickly with 9W power delivery.
+This Qi compatible charger acts as a stand for your phone, so you can watch videos or answer texts while juicing up quickly with 9W power delivery.
 You can rest the device in portrait or landscape mode and the charger displays LED indicators to let you know when your device is charged.
-It's compatible with these Samsung phones: the Galaxy S7, S7 edge, S8, S8+ and the new Note 9.
-It also works with the latest iPhones such as the iPhone 8 and iPhone X. Best of all, it's a very stylish charger, covered by a leathery material, so it makes for a nice desk accessory for the home and office.
-It comes in black or a creamy tan, for just $55 on Amazon.
+It's compatible with the recent Samsung phones: the Galaxy S8, S8+, Note 8 S9 and S9+ and the new Note 9.
+It also works with the latest iPhones such as the iPhone 8 and iPhone X. Best of all, it's a very stylish charger, so it makes for a nice desk accessory for the home and office.

 How many pucks does a WoodPuck… never mind.
 The wooden-looking WoodPuck is currently going for $29.99 on Amazon and works with Qi devices such as the current Galaxy line-up, as well as devices with Qi adapters such as the iQi Mobile, PWRcard or SlimPWRcard.

-IKEA makes four Nordmarkes: a single-device charger in white or wood, or a triple-device charger in the same color options.
-IKEA also sells the Vitahult wireless charging cover for phones that don’t have Qi receivers inside.
-The single-device model is $27.99 and the triple charger is $64.99.
+IKEA makes four Nordmärkes: a single-device charger in white or wood, or a triple-device charger in the same color options.
+The single-device model is $17.99 and the triple charger is $59.99.
 Both are considerably easier to put together than a Pax wardrobe and come in that typical unobtrusive IKEA aesthetic, with a white or birch wood finish.

-The VU 3 is a striking looking thing, especially if you go for one of the brightly colored models, but the black one is currently the best value, at $39.98 compared to $54.99 for the colored ones.
+The VU 3 is a striking looking thing, especially if you go for one of the brightly colored models with the different varieties available for around $45.
 Like the Spigen it has three coils that deliver a comparatively large charging area, so it doesn’t matter what way you insert your phone, and it raises your phone so you don’t miss any notifications.
 There’s also an in-car model for wirelessly charging when you’re on the move.